-ANSYS Polyflow provides advanced fluid dynamics technology for companies in the polymer, glass, metals and cement processing industries.
+Polyflow accelerates design while shrinking energy and raw material demands to make your manufacturing processes more cost-effective and environmentally sustainable.
 R&D teams use this technology extensively to design and optimize processes such as extrusion, thermoforming, blow molding, glass forming, fiber drawing and concrete shaping.
-For more than 25 years, design engineers have used Polyflow to minimize physical prototyping when manufacturing extrusion dies or to reduce thickness variation to improve the quality of thermoformed or blown products.
+Design engineers use Polyflow to minimize physical prototyping when manufacturing extrusion dies or to reduce thickness variation to improve the quality of thermoformed or blown products.

-Because of a unique inverse die design capability, you can cut dies much faster than by using traditional build-and-test methods.
+Polyflow’s unique inverse die design capability can identify final die designs much faster than traditional build-and-test methods.
 This translates into substantial cost reduction and time savings.
 Your team can improve the quality of blown and thermoformed products by running trial-and-error processes with ANSYS Polyflow, rather than testing changes on the production line.
 Glass forming and float glass engineering simulations help designers to more quickly produce higher-quality tableware, glass containers and flat glass.